Monday, June 27, 2011

 Variations: Using the same batter, fill muffin tins 3/4 full and bake for about 15 minutes.
 Cool and can be kept in a plastic bag for about 3 days.
 Since the recipe contains no sugar ( unless you use choc chips or sweetened dried fruit) it makes a great convenient breakfast on the run.

 Disclaimer: If you are gluten free, check with your doctor before using gluten free oats.
-Some people may still react.
+Some people may react to even gluten free oatmeal.
 Read my July 2010 post on gluten free oats.

 Monday, June 6, 2011